What is a Consultant Anaesthetist?

 Consultant Anaesthetist looks at Anaesthetic Apparatus whilst carrying out a service

-After your operation, your Consultant Anaesthetist will wake you up and you will be taken to the recovery room where your care will be handed over to a specialist nurse.
+When the procedure is finished your consultant anaesthetist will accompany you to the recovery room where you will be looked after by a specialist nurse.
 You will be kept fully monitored and regularly assessed to ensure you are as comfortable as possible until you are deemed safe to be escorted back to the ward.
-Your Consultant Anaesthetist will review you on the ward later in the day to assess you clinically, ensure your pain relief is optimised and to answer any questions you may have.
+Your consultant anaesthetist may review you on the ward later in the day to assess you clinically, ensure your pain relief is optimised and to answer any questions you may have.

 You should contact your GP or the hospital where you had your surgery if: